New Creativebug Classes + Get two months free!

 Click HERE for a little video promo.
 I still get twitchy about seeing myself in photos and videos, but hey, promotion is a good thing when I deeply believe that learning how to create clothes for ourselves to fit our own unique, beautiful bodies is powerful and enriching.

 I better get back to my book illustrations.
 I am having so much fun painting this one, though of course I always love painting book illustrations.
-I’m being conscientious about dong it at a steady yet leisurely pace.
+I’m being conscientious about doing it at a steady yet leisurely pace.
 I promised myself not to overwork, which as you know, is my default mode.
 I definitely overdid it in 2022, and I paid the price with aforementioned health issues.
 Once I’ve got the illustrations in good shape, I have some sewing projects that I’m super excited about.
 More on that soon!

 Photos and video courtesy of Creativebug